Photo by Brett Jordan on Pexels

 Also, if you are using images from a free stock photo site, just remember that lots of other people are also probably using that same image.
 So save it for social media or another casual usage, and use licensed stock photography (or even better, hire a photographer) for images that are more critical to your organization’s branding and marketing.

-I’ve curated this list of stock photography and illustration resources that focus on diversity and inclusivity.
+I curate a list of stock photography and illustration resources that focus on diversity and inclusivity.

 Of course, I would always encourage you to hire a graphic designer (hint, hint) to design identity and marketing materials for your organization.
 But I totally get it: sometimes timing and/or budget just don’t allow for it.
 In that case, I’ve given my stamp of approval for using a template from one of these sites.